 - Recognize the contribution of excellent teaching in our communities and elevate the status of the profession.

-- Designate or place a Master Teacher in every school building, beginning with our poorest and most in need.
+- Designate or place a Master Teacher in schools throughout Arizona, beginning with those in greatest need.

 Once this professional designation is assigned, districts may select from these identified Master Teachers to provide service to the profession through positions such as mentors or coaches in qualifying schools within the district.
-These mentors or coaches attend rigorous trainings through the Arizona K12 Center in partnership with New Teacher Center to equip them with tools for success with those newest to the profession.
+These mentors or coaches attend training through the Arizona K12 Center in partnership with New Teacher Center to equip them with tools and resources needed to assist their peers to become exceptional teachers.